stiang/textmood/README.md

 ```
 Usage: textmood [options] "<text>"
             OR
-       echo "<text>" | textmood [options]
+       echo "<text>" | textmood [options]"

-Returns a floating-point sentiment score of the provided text.
+Returns a sentiment score of the provided text.
+Above 0 is usually
-Above 0 is considered positive, below is considered negative.
+considered positive, below is considered negative.

 MANDATORY options:
     -l, --language LANGUAGE          The IETF language tag for the provided text.